 It not only decreases the burden of HR but it also takes care of the employee experience.
 Employees no longer have to wait for the HR to respond to their basic queries and HR professionals can focus their attention on critical business needs.
 At a later stage in the employee lifecycle, Jinie can recommend learning courses contextualized to their role to help an employee grow in their career.
 Since it’s conversational, it also responds to all employee queries.
 For instance, if someone is not feeling motivated and wants to take up a different role, Jinie can suggest alternate opportunities.
 While the conversations continue to happen, the technology has radically transformed the process.

 Companies like Indigo, Mahindra and Mahindra and HCL are utilizing interfaces like these to ensure that their employees are connected to each other 24*7.
-“Alt has transformed the HR experience of our widely distributed workforce,” says Ekta Bhardwaj, Head Shared Services HR, HCL Infosystems Ltd.
+“Human Capital Management has transformed the HR experience of our widely distributed workforce,” says Ekta Bhardwaj, Head Shared Services HR, HCL Infosystems Ltd.

 Conversational interfaces are directly impacting business – with increased productivity, enhanced employee engagement and buy-in from the younger generation.
 They are helping HR and business leaders to improve communication, cross-functional collaboration and to promote creative approaches to problem-solving, enabling them to build and design a truly connected enterprise.